google-deepmind/mujoco/doc/APIreference.rst

        int ntupledata;                 // number of objects in all tuple fields int nkey;                       // number of keyframes
-       int nmocap;                     // number of mocap bodies int nuser_body;                 // number of mjtNums in body_user int nuser_jnt;                  // number of mjtNums in jnt_user
-       int nuser_geom;                 // number of mjtNums in geom_user
+       int nmocap;                     // number of mocap bodies int nplugin;                    // number of plugin instances int npluginattr;                // number of chars in all plugin config attributes int nuser_body;                 // number of mjtNums in body_user int nuser_jnt;                  // number of mjtNums in jnt_user int nuser_geom;                 // number of mjtNums in geom_user